UKHomeOffice/aspel-workspace/HELPME.md

 aspel-workspace % npm install -w a react@19
 ```

 Be mindful of where the dependency has actually been installed once you have done this.
 Generally, if this version is different from the versions used by other workspaces, then the dependency version installed in the root `node_modules` will remain unchanged.
 A new version of the dependency will be installed in the `node_modules` local to that workspace.
-If this workspace had a different version to the common version and now it is the same, then the local version will be remove from `node_modules` and only the root version will remain.
+If this workspace had a different version to the common version and now it is the same, then the local version will be removed from `node_modules` and only the root version will remain.

 ## 3. Why did the Trivy scan fail with a layer cache error?